how i met god

 God is inside every one of us.
 God is inside every thing.
 This is how hindus worship what surrounds them.
 They don’t have a motorbike God or a road God but in the motorbike and in the road, they see God.
 In the motorbike, in the road, in the little ant who is wandering on my arm for an hour and that I won’t crush, in you, in me, everywhere.
 It is exactly the meaning of the word Namaste.
 Namaste means: the divine light in myself honors the divine light in yourself.
 God in myself acknowledges God in yourself, and it works the same if you are jewish, christian, muslim, hindu, atheist, white, black, tall or with red hair.
 To hurt you or to hurt the little ant on my arm, is to hurt myself.
 Don’t do to others what you wouldn’t like others to do to you should rather be: don’t do to others what you wouldn’t do to yourself.

 This connexion to ourselves requires work, it asks for work everyday, without break.
 For me, it comes through yoga, writing, drawing lately, meditating.
 But it can truly come through anything.
 This connexion to ourselves is nothing more than a connexion to the present in complete awareness.
 To go out of our thoughts, out of our body, out of our emotions.
 It can be to knit, to juggle or to walk in the forest.
 As long as when you knit, you think only about knitting, the only thing you do is knitting and the only emotion you feel is the one which knitting gives you.
 Complete awareness.
-And it is close to the prayer principle.
+And in a way it is close to the prayer principle.
 When we pray, chanting with a lot of people in a temple or a church, it is a form of meditation, a form of trance.
-It is even stronger when you pray in an unknown language.
+It is even stronger when you pray in a language you don’t know.
 The meaning doesn’t really matter, only the state counts.
 To go out of our thoughts, out of our body, out of our emotions.
 To connect to our consciousness.

 Five years later, I think about my aunt’s observation: you’re on a quest to find God.
 People who are on a quest stay on a quest all their life.
 They never stop searching.
 I am not on a quest, I am finding.
 I found myself.
 And by finding myself, I found God.